 Since TikTok allows live streaming and lets you play and search audio/video content that requires a lot of Wi-Fi bandwidth and data.

-The app uses an average of 840 MB per hour on cellular data and 1440 MB when accessing and using your home Wi-Fi network.
+The app uses an average of 840 MB per hour on cellular data and 1440 MB when accessing and using your internet connection.
 However, this can vary depending on your device settings and network speed.

-If you want to reduce your Wi-Fi usage on TikTok, you can try some of these tips:
+If you want to reduce your internet connection usage on TikTok, you can try some of these tips:

 Why does TikTok need access to nearby devices?

-The TikTok app on iOS or Android devices does not need access to nearby devices on the same home Wi-Fi network for any of its core features.
-However, Apple security reveals the opposite that is true for all devices using the TikTok app.
+The TikTok app on iOS or Android does not need access to nearby devices on the same internet for any of its core features.
+However, Apple security reveals the opposite that is true for all devices using the app.

 When you install the app on your iOS 14 or higher, you get a TikTok prompt to allow it to connect to other devices on the local network.
-When you select “Allow,” this means TikTok does access nearby devices on the home Wi-Fi network.
+When you select “Allow,” this means the platform does access nearby devices on the home connection.

-Another attestation to this fact was when a Republican Congressman asked whether the app can access nearby devices on the home Wi-Fi network, TikTok CEO Shou Chew replied that the platform does nothing beyond the industry standards.
+Another attestation to this fact was when a Republican Congressman asked whether the app can access nearby devices on the network connection, TikTok CEO Shou Chew replied that the platform does nothing beyond the industry standards.
 But why?

-TikTok access nearby devices only to scan the local network for other IP addresses and obtain information from them.
+TikTok accesses nearby devices only to scan the local network for other IP addresses and obtain information from them.
 This could be for data collection, targeted advertising, or movement tracking.

-NOTE: TikTok app can work perfectly well when you say “Don’t Allow” to the Apple security prompt to allow access to nearby devices on your home Wi-Fi network.
+NOTE: The TikTok app can work perfectly well when you say “Don’t Allow” to the Apple security prompt to allow permission to nearby devices on your Wi-Fi.

 How do I block TikTok from my home Wi-Fi?